GFDRR/CCDR-tools/_sources/docs/intro-hazard.md

 In the context of developing countries, however, a global model is the only available source of hazard data for a location.
 In those cases, the application of the global model must be taken with caution and correctly interpreted acknowledging the limitations.

-When it comes to natural hazards and risk, misinformation can be worse than no information at all.
+When it comes to natural hazards and risk, **misinformation can be worse than no information at all**.